 - $750,000 for vehicles above 10,000 pounds

 Federal law also plays a role here, since trucks often conduct trade across state lines rather than just intrastate within Virginia’s boundaries.
-Federal Motor Carrier Safety Administration rules also require trucks to have a minimum coverage of:
+Federal Motor Carrier Safety Administration rules also require trucks to have a minimum insurance coverage of:

 - $300,000 when carrying non-hazardous material in vehicles under 10,000 pounds